pantheon-systems/documentation/source/docs/articles/wordpress/create-a-wordpress-site-from-the-commandline-with-terminus-and-wp-cli.md

 Terminus connects to Pantheon's API, which makes real-time updates to any dashboard you have open.
 The things you do in Terminus are immediately represented in your dashboard, so it is always up to date.

-Now that we've committed our changes, go back to your test site in the browser and refresh it to see what you've created.
+Now that you've committed our changes, go back to your test site in the browser and refresh it to see what you've created.

 ### Theming Best Practices